sophgo/bootloader-arm64/trusted-firmware-a/docs/plat/arm/arm-build-options.rst

     core count, cluster count or other peripherals.
 This build option is used to select the appropriate platform variant for the build.
 The range of valid values is platform specific.

+- ``CSS_SYSTEM_GRACEFUL_RESET``: Build option to enable graceful powerdown of CPU core on reset.
+This build option can be used on CSS platforms that require all the CPUs to execute the CPU specific power down sequence to complete a warm reboot sequence in which only the CPUs are power cycled.

 --------------